hubbardbrook/HBR_InformationManagement/Email_Welcome2HBR.md

 and also through the data catalog at [https://hubbardbrook.org](https://hubbardbrook.org).
 Some quick tips on navigating the repository can be found here (LINK to small slide deck with screen shots).

-You have been added to the HB Listserv [general, grad].
+You have been added to the HB Listserv [general, grad], where you will see occasional messages about events and opportunities at Hubbard Brook and the LTER Network.

-If you would like to have a profile page on the Hubbard Brook website, Please send met the following information.
+If you would like to have a profile page on the Hubbard Brook website, please fill out the items in the list below and I will set that up for you.

 Mary